WebView

 #

-Disable zooming using the on-screen zoom controls and gestures.
+Disables zooming using the on-screen zoom controls and gestures.

 Note